 The mission of the Immigration Project is to resolve immigration issues for New York City public high school students so that they can work, attend college and have an opportunity to achieve the American Dream.

-I always said lawyers are awesome at what they do, their job isn’t easy but when you are working with one it feels like the client and the lawyers are an unstoppable force.
-Gustavo, 19, Immigration Project's client
+I've always said lawyers are awesome at what they do, their job isn't easy but when you are working with one, it feels like the clients and the lawyers are an unstopable force.
+Gustavo, 19, Immigration Project's client.

 We develop trust within each school’s community of students, parents, teachers, and administrators by visiting schools and attending parent nights and other functions.
 With the support of each school’s families and staff, we hope to find remedies to students’ immigration problems early on, before they leave school with no way to attend college or find decent jobs.